 A cochlear implant also helps deaf people hear and distinguish environmental and warning signals, such as doorbells, telephones, and alarms.
 It helps them modulate their own voice to make their speech easier for others to understand.
 A cochlear implant is more effective in a person whose hearing loss is recent or who has successfully used a hearing aid before the implant.

-People whose acoustic nerves have been destroyed, for example, by fractures of the base of the skull (temporal bone) that have occurred on both sides or by neurofibromatosis, cannot benefit from hearing aids or cochlear implants.
+People whose acoustic nerves have been destroyed, for example, by fractures of the base of the skull (temporal bone) that have occurred on both sides, by neurofibromatosis, and in children born without an auditory nerve cannot benefit from hearing aids or cochlear implants.
 However, they can have some hearing restored by having electrodes implanted in the part of their brain responsible for hearing (brain stem).
 The electrodes are connected to sound-detecting and sound-processing devices similar to those used for cochlear implants.

 Lip reading (speech reading) is an important skill for people who have decreased hearing.
 It is particularly important for people who can hear but have trouble discriminating sounds, typically those with age-related hearing loss.
 Observing the position of a speaker's lips allows people to recognize which consonant is being spoken.
 Because people whose hearing loss affects high frequencies are unable to understand consonant sounds, lip reading can significantly improve the comprehension of speech.

 Lip reading and other strategies for coping with hearing loss are sometimes taught by hearing professionals in a program called aural rehabilitation.
 In addition to training in lip reading, people are taught to gain control over their listening environment by learning to anticipate difficult communication situations and modifying or avoiding them.
-For example, people can visit a restaurant during off-peak hours, when it is quieter.
-They can ask for a booth, which blocks out some extraneous sounds.
-They can request that specials of the day be written rather than spoken.
+For example, at the beginning of a telephone conversation, people can identify themselves as being hearing-impaired.
 In direct conversations, people may ask the speaker to face them.
-At the beginning of a telephone conversation, people can identify themselves as being hearing-impaired.
+People with hearing loss who are eating at a restaurant may want to

 People with profound hearing loss often communicate using sign language.
 American Sign Language (ASL) is the version most widely used in the United States.
-Other forms include Signed English, Signing Exact English, and Cued Speech.
+Other forms of language using visual signs include Signed English, Signing Exact English, and Cued Speech.